fathur-md/react-sql/README.md

 # React-SQL

-A simple fullstack web app for learning backend and frontend development with GitHub.
+A simple fullstack web app for learning backend and frontend development.
 Built with React (frontend), Node.js/Express (backend), and SQL database integration.

 ## How to Run